🌲 Front Range Plant FinderPlant finder

 Is Sea Foam sage good for the Colorado Front Range?

-Yes.
-Sea Foam sage is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Sea Foam sage is a well-suited shrub for Colorado's Front Range.

 How big does Sea Foam sage get?